SureDeveloping/Flag-Quiz/README.md

 - play a bug-free game.
 - play a self-explanatory game.
 - be able to navigate the site intuitively.
-- know the rules of the game.
+- know how to play the of the game.
-- find a Highscoure display on the site.
+- find a Score point display on the site.
 - have a resolution of the question displayed.
-- be able to use the site from different end devices.
 - be able to use the website from any device.
 - lern which country has which flag.

 As a frequent user of the website, you want to:
 - repeat the game experience.
 - improve and learn more about the countries and their flags.
+- have randomly mixed questions or flags, so you don't know the order.

 Objectives of the website operator is to:
 - provide an easy to navigate website.